powersync-ja/powersync-kotlin/demos/supabase-todolist/README.md

 - [`androidBackgroundSync/`](androidBackgroundSync/): This example differs from the regular app in that it uses a foreground service managing the synchronization process.
 The service is started in the main activity and keeps running even after the app is closed.
+  For more notes on background sync, see [this document](docs/BackgroundSync.md).